 If you are experiencing a medical emergency, please call 911 or seek care at an emergency room.

 Each year, more than 500,000 people visit an emergency room because of a kidney stone.
-People with kidney stones often experience kidney or back pain, and the kidney pain can be so severe that some people even compare it to childbirth.
+People with kidney stones can often experience flank or back pain.
+The pain from kidney stones can be so severe that some people even compare it to childbirth.
 Other symptoms of a kidney stone include:

 - Blood in the urine

 - Infection in the urine, which can cause urine to smell bad and look cloudy

 - Severe pain in the flank or groin

 The treatment of larger kidney stones can be complicated.
 One of the most effective ways we treat kidney larger stones is through a highly specialized procedure called a tubeless mini percutaneous nephrolithotomy (mini PCNL).
 This minimally invasive surgery allows us to remove kidney stones through tiny incisions and provides patients with quicker and smoother recoveries, especially compared to treatments that were used in the past.

 For example, we saw one patient with a large kidney stone that was blocking his kidney and causing considerable back pain and nausea.
 He was concerned because he thought it would require multiple surgeries and several days of hospitalization to remove the large kidney stones.
 However, we were able to perform a tubeless mini PCNL on him.
 He had surgery at 8:30 a.m. and was home by 1 p.m. with no pain or discomfort.

 Benefits of mini PCNL.

 What separates mini PCNL from a standard PCNL is that it’s performed through a smaller opening and with smaller instruments.
 As a result, patients experience: